 - Emphasize your ability to work effectively with people from different cultural backgrounds: If you're applying to a fully distributed company it's helpful to show that you have experience working with people from different cultures.
 If you speak a second language highlight that too.

-- Use words like "remote", "worked from home", and "virtual" on your résumé and LinkedIn profile: This will help you come up in searches when remote recruiters are looking for talent and it'll help you résumé get through any algorithmic screening in applicant tracking systems.
+- Use words like "remote", "worked from home", and "virtual" on your resume and LinkedIn profile: This will help you come up in searches when remote recruiters are looking for talent and it'll help your resume get through any algorithmic screening in applicant tracking systems.
 You could include something like: "I'm currently working in a 19-person remote team spread across the six different time zones in three countries."

-Hiring managers need to understand whether you’re ready to work remotely and more importantly, whether you’ll get along with the team and add to the company culture.
-Here are the traits and questions that run through their heads during interviews:
+The first thing you need to understand is what the hiring manager is assessing during the interview.
+Hiring managers need to know you’re ready to work remotely and more importantly, whether you’ll add to the team and company culture.
+Below are the traits and questions that run through the interviewer’s head:

 - Discipline and work ethic: How committed is this person to their work and helping others?
 Do they care about their craft?
 Or are they only looking to escape their commute?